(Updated 16 May 2014).

 Sidcup High Street has temporarily been made one-way in a westbound direction, running from the junction of Church Road (mini-roundabout) to its junction with Station Road/Elm Road (traffic signals).
 Hadlow Road has been closed at the junction with the high street for a period of approximately ten weeks, and the remainder of Hadlow Road temporarily two-way to allow access to/from all properties and parking bays along the road.
 The B14 bus route to Orpington does not serve The Drive, St John's Road, Granville Road or Hadlow Road and has been diverted via Rectory Lane and Sidcup High Street.
 The B14 bus route to Bexleyheath does not serve Elm Road or Sidcup High Street (Post Office stop) and has been diverted via The Green/Church Road and Sidcup High Street.

-Hatherley Road will be closed at the junction with the high street for a period of approximately six weeks, and the section between the closure and Granville Road will temporarily become two-way to allow access to/from all properties and parking bays along the road.
+Hatherley Road will be closed at the junction with the high street for a period of approximately seven weeks, and the section between the closure and Granville Road will temporarily become two-way to allow access to/from all properties and parking bays along the road.
+The signed diversion route will be via Station Road, Faraday Avenue and Hatherley Road.

 The B14 bus route to Orpington will not be affected/diverted.
 The B14 bus route to Bexleyheath will not serve Sidcup High Street (Post Office stop), Hatherley Road, Granville Road, St John's Road, or The Drive and will be diverted via The Green/Church Road, Sidcup High Street, and Rectory Lane.